joshyhud/AI-SEO-Optimiser-for-Yoast/README.md

 3. Adjust the plugin settings according to your preferences.
 4. Click on the "Save Changes" button to apply the configuration.

-### Development

-### Development and Compilation with Sass
+## Development and Compilation with Sass

-To amend development and compile styling with Sass, you can follow these steps:
+To amend development and compile styling with Sass, follow these steps:

 1. Make sure you have Sass installed on your system.
 If not, you can install it by running the following command in your terminal: